CarliJoy/django-pint/README.md

 A Small django field extension allowing you to store quantities in certain units and perform conversions easily.
 Uses [pint](https://github.com/hgrecco/pint) behind the scenes.
 Also contains a form field class and form widget that allows a user to choose alternative units to input data.
 The cleaned_data will output the value in the base_units defined for the field, eg: you specify you want to store a value in grams but will allow users to input either grams or ounces.

+## Help wanted
+I am currently not working with Django anymore.
+Therefore the Maintance of this project is not a priority for me anymore.
+If there is anybody that could imagine helping out maintaining the project, send me a mail.

 ## Compatibility